AlexAustin8/CSCI-340-Cache-Memory-Project/README.md

 #Update 2:
 Created Makefile.
 Modularity will be added when the program is running to specifications successfully Both makefile and modularity will be editted at later times.

+#Update 3:
+Some modularity added w/ mode function, program now takes command line arguments to specify # tests, #runs per test and interval size, and timing is now done on the entire loop as opposed to the single data access.
+This loop itself is now placed in a loop that runs for the number of tests